ooples/pine_script_docs/source/essential/Alerts.rst

 ``message``
     A "series string" representing the message text sent when the alert triggers.
-    Because this argument can be of "series" form, it can be generated at runtime and differ bar to bar, making it dynamic.
+    Because this argument allows the "series" form, it can be generated at runtime and differ bar to bar, making it dynamic.

 ``freq``
     An "input string" specifying the triggering frequency of the alert.
 Valid arguments are: